-- Rapidly Advance the Clinical Development of Our Therapies.
-With the history of safe use of itraconazole in humans for anti-fungal indications, we bypassed each of the required pre-clinical animal studies for toxicity and Phase I human trials to establish safety, and therefore are able to move directly into Phase II human trials.
+• Rapidly Advance the Clinical Development of Our Therapies.
+With the history of safe use of itraconazole in humans for anti-fungal indications, we bypassed each of the required pre-clinical animal studies for toxicity and Phase I human trials to establish safety, and therefore were able to move directly into a Phase II(b) human trial.
 We filed an IND to test SUBA-Itraconazole for the treatment of basal cell carcinoma in patients with Gorlin Syndrome, and the IND was cleared by FDA for human testing as of late December 2014.
-As a result, we will begin recruiting patients for a Phase II(b) trial during the third quarter of 2015.
-Thereafter we intend to file individualized clinical protocols to expand the study of SUBA-Itraconazole for additional target cancer indications. - Seek FDA Programs to Expedite Drug Approvals.
+As a result, we began recruiting patients for a Phase II(b) trial during the third quarter of 2015 and dosing patients during the fourth quarter of 2015.
+We intend to file individualized clinical protocols during the second half of 2016 to expand the study of SUBA-Itraconazole for additional target cancer indications.

+- Seek FDA Programs to Expedite Drug Approvals.
 The FDA has various programs intended to facilitate and expedite development and review of new drugs to address unmet medical needs in the treatment of serious or life-threatening conditions.
 These expedited programs help ensure that therapies for serious conditions are available as soon as it can be concluded that the therapies' benefits justify their risks, taking into account the seriousness of the condition and the availability of alternative treatments.
 These programs include breakthrough therapy designation, fast track designation, accelerated approval, and priority review.
-We believe that SUBA-Itraconazole for the treatment of cancer may qualify for one of these designations, which could help expedite the regulatory review process.

-Commercialize and Market with Exclusivity.
-We are currently opening clinical trial sites to prepare for the clinical testing of SUBA-Itraconazole for treatment of basal cell carcinoma in an initial Phase II(b) trial for patients with Gorlin Syndrome, in order to later seek FDA approval based upon its efficacy for this new indication.
+We believe that SUBA-Itraconazole for the treatment of cancer may qualify for one or more of these designations, which could help expedite the regulatory review process. - Commercialize and Market with Exclusivity.
+We have opened clinical trial sites for the clinical testing of SUBA-Itraconazole for treatment of basal cell carcinoma in an initial Phase II(b) trial for patients with Gorlin Syndrome, in order to later seek FDA approval based upon its efficacy for this new indication.
 In addition, we are developing other specific clinical trial designs to address different forms of cancer in order to pursue New Drug Application (or NDA) approvals for multiple indications.
 Further, we believe SUBA-Itraconazole can be commercialized in a way that maximizes benefits for cancer patients, based on our specific therapy regimens, while eliminating generic substitution and providing us with market exclusivity protections through our intellectual property rights.